jshuadvd/hacks-n-notes/git/readme.md

 - This can be useful to push cleaner branches to pull request.
 - Also it might make easier to `git rebase` since it will be just one step instead of multiple steps.

+`git rebase -i HEAD~3`

+A file will open up in your editor for you to choose which commits to squash and which to leave like that (pick).
+Change the `pick` keyword to `squash` if you want to squash a particular commit.
+Then save to finish the rebase (squash).

+Only squash commits that haven't been push to origin, otherwise you would be rewriting history and that can cause painful sync issues.